b-akshay/pc-autoencoder/README.md

 # pc-autoencoder
-Optimal binary autoencoding using pairwise correlations between encoded and decoded bits.
+Tensorflow code for optimal binary autoencoding using pairwise correlations between encoded and decoded bits.